Asia stocks skid as global inflation fears, tech woes hit Wall Street

 -

-MIAMI (Reuters) - Asian stocks opened sharply lower on Friday after Wall Street's main indexes tumbled, with technology-related stocks under pressure following a steep rise in benchmark U.S. Treasury yields.
+Asian stocks opened sharply lower on Friday after Wall Street's main indexes tumbled, with technology-related stocks under pressure following a steep rise in benchmark US Treasury yields.

-MSCI's all-country world index fell 0.23%, also pulled down by the big U.S. tech names that make up a large component of the global stock benchmark.
+MSCI's all-country world index fell 0.23 per cent, also pulled down by the big US tech names that make up a large component of the global stock benchmark.

-On Wall Street, the Dow Jones Industrial Average fell 1.75%, the S&P 500 lost 2.45% and the tech-heavy Nasdaq Composite dropped 3.52%, the biggest single-day decline in almost four months for the tech-heavy index.
+On Wall Street, the Dow Jones Industrial Average fell 1.75 per cent, the S&P 500 lost 2.45 per cent and the tech-heavy Nasdaq Composite dropped 3.52 per cent, the biggest single-day decline in almost four months for the tech-heavy index.

 Bond trading pushed up a closely watched part of the Treasury yield curve that measures the difference between yields on two- and 10-year notes.
 The gap, seen as an indicator of economic expectations, widened as much as 141 basis points, the most since 2015.

-The 10-year Treasury note was up 14 basis points to yield 1.5286% in late afternoon trade, prompting investors concerned about rich valuations to lock in profits on some high-flying growth stocks.
+The 10-year Treasury note was up 14 basis points to yield 1.5286 per cent in late afternoon trade, prompting investors concerned about rich valuations to lock in profits on some high-flying growth stocks.

-The dollar index rose 0.173%, lifting off a seven-week low while the safe-haven Japanese yen, which tends to underperform when global growth improves, weakened 0.06% versus the greenback at 106.28 per dollar.
+The dollar index rose 0.173 per cent, lifting off a seven-week low while the safe-haven Japanese yen, which tends to underperform when global growth improves, weakened 0.06 per cent versus the greenback at 106.28 per dollar.

 Dear Reader,